mlcheng/js-template/README.md

 # js-template

-Templating in 800 bytes - what could be better?
+Template loader in 800 bytes - what could be better?
 This tiny library allows you to use a file template in your page.
 This removes the bad practice of writing HTML inside JavaScript.

-**The iQwerty [`http.js`](https://github.com/mlcheng/js-http) library is a required dependency for the Template.**

 It is recommended that the iQwerty [`binding.js`](https://github.com/mlcheng/js-binding) library be used in conjuction with this as well.

-A demo will be available on my playground soon.
+A demo is available on my [playground](https://playground.michaelcheng.us/lib-js/template/).

 ## Usage
 To use a template on your page, just